 Grading is one of the more difficult and complicated tasks faced by faculty.
 However difficult, grades are an important part of the teaching process because they are used as an evaluation of student work.
 Grading must accurately and fairly reflect the quality of student work and this can take time.
 If not managed correctly, grades will raise a number of concerns for students.
 There are ways to make grading easier.
 First, start by considering grading as a process.
-These activities will help establish a process for grading and minimize student complaints:
+The following activities will help establish a process for grading and minimize student complaints.

 Communicate your grading policies, standards, and criteria to graduate assistants, graders, and students in your course.
 Document your expectations about all facets of grading including how each assignment will be graded, timeliness, consistency, grade disputes, etc.